ericoporto/npzviewer/README.md

 # npzviewer
 [![Build Status](https://travis-ci.com/ericoporto/npzviewer.svg?branch=master)](https://travis-ci.com/ericoporto/npzviewer)

-A simple .npz file viewer
+A simple .npz file viewer, built with PyQt5

+## install

+Just get it from pypi

+    pip install npzviewer

 ## Usage

+You can run it either with `python -m npzviewer` from this directory or using `npzviewer` once installed.

     usage: npzviewer [-h] [-v] [npzfile]